RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/GameCube/Need for Speed Most Wanted (NTSC-U) [GOWE69]/Debug Car Changer Cycler Switch Vehicle Codes (2 Codes).md

 This code only works with the code above ("Debug Car Changer Cycler/Switch Vehicle").
 It allows you to cycle thru all cop vehicles.
 You can customize the vehicle list to any vehicle you want, all you need to do is change the vehicle hashes to the ones you want (First hash is "BB9B2938", last one is "7D8802A6").
 To get a hash, use NFS Hasher v2.0 by nfsu360 and input the vehicle string name and copy the value from "VLT Memory" to the code.
 Extreme fun code, can add more vehicles to the list but the code would be too big.
-Hold XXXXXX and while still holding, pressXXXX to cycle to the previous vehicle, XXXX to cycle to the next vehicle.
+Hold Y and while still holding, press the buttons to switch the vehicle (X and D-Pad Up or X and D-Pad Down)

 ```powerpc
 042C6674 7C7D1B78